Adria1988/ListManager/readme.md

 TDD List Manager

-test
+Lenguage JavaScritp

+Test<br>
   1.should get all lists<br>
-  2.should create a new list with name
+  2.should create a new list with name<br>
-  3.should throw error hey try create list with a name existing 4.should remove a list existing
+  3.should throw error hey try create list with a name existing<br>
+  4.should remove a list existing<br>
-  5.should throw error when remove a list not exist 6.should add task in a list
+  5.should throw error when remove a list not exist<br>

-functions

-  1.getLists
-  2.createList
-  3.removeList
-  4.createTaskInList
+  6.should add task in a list<br>

+Functions
+  1.getLists<br>
+  2.createList<br>
+  3.removeList<br>
+  4.createTaskInList<br>

 Adrià Buch.